 Par conséquent si \( x \to \alpha \), alors \( c \to x \) et on peut réécrire \( (5) \) sous forme \( (5') \) :

-$$ lim_{x \to \alpha} \enspace \frac{f'(x)}{g'(x)} = lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} = l \qquad (5') $$
+$$ \lim_{x \to \alpha} \enspace \frac{f'(x)}{g'(x)} = \lim_{x \to \alpha} \enspace \frac{f(x)}{g(x)} = l \qquad (5') $$Soit finalement,

-Forme indéterminée de type [zero fois l'infini] \( : \bigl[ 0 \times \pm \infty \bigr]\)
+Forme indéterminée de type [zéro fois l'infini] \( : \bigl[ 0 \times \pm \infty \bigr]\)

 Enfin, avec un produit \( fg \) ayant une indétermination de type \( [0] \times {[ \pm \infty]}\), telle que :

-$$ lim_{x \to \alpha} \enspace f(x) g(x) = lim_{x \to \alpha} \enspace \frac{f(x)}{\frac{1}{g(x)}}$$
+$$ \lim_{x \to \alpha} \enspace f(x) g(x) = \lim_{x \to \alpha} \enspace \frac{f(x)}{\frac{1}{g(x)}}$$ -

 Exemples